-A new study by the American Society of Plastic Surgeons has numbers that might lend a hand: According to the survey, 27 percent of women say they would want to receive a plastic surgery procedure as a gift, while 32 percent say they are open to the idea.
+A study by the American Society of Plastic Surgeons has numbers that might lend a hand: According to the survey, 27 percent of women say they would want to receive a plastic surgery procedure as a gift, while 32 percent say they are open to the idea.
 Likewise, 20 percent of surveyed men say they would want to receive a plastic surgery procedure as a gift, while 26 percent of men said they are open to the idea.
 The lineup for what’s popular: The most commonly gifted procedures are liposuction (17 percent), tummy tuck (11 percent), facelift (11 percent) and Botox Cosmetic/fillers (11 percent).

 What’s more, the American Academy of Facial Plastic and Reconstructive Surgery (AAFPRS) reports that cosmetic treatments and surgeries typically increase by about 25 percent starting from Thanksgiving through New Year’s Eve, with an overall rise in people purchasing gift certificates for facial rejuvenation treatments for a spouse, parent, sister or friend.

-New York plastic surgeon Stafford Broumand, MD, says that, while the “trend” of gifting someone with plastic surgery during the holidays is not new, it is becoming more and more prevalent.
-“Spouses and significant other are gifting services such as Botox treatments for wrinkles and sweating, filler for facial creases, ultrasound skin tightening, and also potential surgeries after a consultation for neck lipo, body lipo and eyelid surgery, much more frequently recently,” he says, and adds that one new gifting request he’s seen really take off is CoolSculpting.
+Pre-COVID, New York plastic surgeon Stafford Broumand, MD, says that, while the “trend” of gifting someone with plastic surgery during the holidays is not new, it is becoming more and more prevalent.
+“Spouses and significant others are gifting services such as Botox treatments for wrinkles and sweating, filler for facial creases, ultrasound skin tightening, and also potential surgeries after a consultation for neck lipo, body lipo and eyelid surgery, much more frequently recently,” he says, and adds that one new gifting request he’s seen really take off is CoolSculpting.
 “In addition to surgical or injectable treatments, skin care treatments like peels and physician-grade cosmeceutical products are also well-received as gifts,” says San Diego plastic surgeon Joseph L. Grzeskiewicz, MD, who has been selling gift cards at his practice for almost a decade.

 You May Also Like: 4 Times You Should Avoid Botox